 - The Wellspring’s Healthy Living Centre deliver our Roma Support Service.
 This service entails a dedicated (part-time) Roma Support Service Community Engagement Officer in offering our local Romanian-speaking Roma cultural sensitive support and outreach activities.

-All of the support above is delivered by our four local children’s centres that specialise in GRT community-support and provide a weekly drop-in service.
+All of the support above will be delivered by five local children’s centres that specialise in GRT community-support once a weekly drop-in service has been re-established.

-The four children’s centres providing the GRT Drop-ins are:
+The five children’s centres providing the GRT Drop-ins will be:

 - Compass Point Children’s Centre in South Bristol

-- The Limes Children’s Centre in East Central
+- St Pauls Children’s Centre in East Central

-- Upper Horfield Children’s Centre in North Bristol
+- Filton Avenue Children’s Centre in North Bristol

 What we do: